sofacoustics/SOFAlizer-for-pd/README.md

 ﻿# SOFAlizer-for-pd
-SOFAlizer external for pure data
+ ## Introduction: SOFAlizer external for pure data

 SOFAlizer~ is based on earplug~. https://puredata.info/downloads/earplug/releases/0.2 It is able to read in and process SOFA files.